Stellarium/stellarium/VENDOR_BRANCHING.md

 Sometimes this can be solved by using package managers that automate the importing of external "stuff" (typically code) and allow to fine tune which version is to be imported; Python's `pip -e` is a great example of this.
 But package managers do not allow to modify the imported code out of the box *and* benefit from external updates.

-Sometimes this problenm is thensolved by manual labor: porting the external changes in Stellarium, a laborous approach prone to bugs.
+Sometimes this problem is then solved by manual labor: porting the external changes in Stellarium, a laborous approach prone to bugs.

+Usually references of some form are added to the source code, e.g. ftp, snail mail, http, ...
+The problem is that these references might disappear at some point in the future.

 ### Examples:

-Here are some existing artifacts that have been copy-pasted in Stellarium over the years:
+Here are several existing artifacts that have been copy-pasted in Stellarium over the years:

 - geonames data ([external changes](https://www.geonames.org/recent-changes.html)), https://github.com/Stellarium/stellarium-data/tags
 - [quasar data](https://github.com/Stellarium/stellarium/blob/master/plugins/Quasars/util/quasars.tsv)